nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 {: .notice--info}

 This guide describes how an Integrator of a Connector can use a certain kind of [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes), the [IdentityFileReference]({% link _docs_integrate/attribute-values.md %}#identityfilereference), to exchange Files.
-To do so, the repective [File must be uploaded to the Backbone](#upload-a-file) first.
+To do so, the respective [File must be uploaded to the Backbone](#upload-a-file) first.
 Then, an explanation of how to [share an own File with a peer](#share-an-own-file-with-a-peer) follows.
 Also, [further options for exchanging Files](#further-options-for-exchanging-files), such as requesting the reading of a [File]({% link _docs_integrate/data-model-overview.md %}#file) from a peer, are touched upon.
 Lastly, the scenario of [transferring the ownership of a File to a peer](#transfer-the-ownership-of-a-file-to-a-peer) is explained.